For an optimal view of our website, please rotate your tablet horizontally.

 Visitors to the exhibition become witnesses of the time in a multimedia archive which provides new evidence for a "biography" of the African continent, which retrospectively outlines the interplay of culture, politics and art in building a new social space by Africans and for Africans.
 "The Short Century", however, not only shows the intellectual side of decolonisation, but also its collective memory.
 This memory belongs to the people on the street who have created the foundation for independence.

-Floor plan in Berlin
+Floor plan and themes in Berlin

 The sequence of themes in our tour: